GasStationManager/GasStationManager.github.io/_posts/2025-06-08-proving-alphabeta.markdown

 Instructions can be put in the system message, or `CLAUDE.md` in the case of Claude Code.
 Sometimes this skill *comes with experience*, which in the case of LLMs means reinforcement learning.
 - Letting the LLM search for a proof in a systematic way, as a tree search.
 REPL interfaces like Pantograph and Lean-Interact can help facilitate this.
 - Search engines that suggest relevant theorems from libraries.
-There is LeanSearchClient which connects to sevearl search engines.
+There is LeanSearchClient which connects to several search engines.
 There is also the recent [LeanExplore](https://www.leanexplore.com/), which is also available as an MCP server.
 - Make it easy to pass a `sorry` to a specialized prover model, or a hammer tactic.
 Lean doesn't yet have an official hammer tactic, but it is getting there, with several automated theorem proving tools, including aesop, duper, etc.